getcarina/getcarina.com/_tutorials/049-docker-version-manager.md

 ```

 If `<version>` is omitted, dvm uses the value of the `DOCKER_VERSION` environment variable, if present.
+The Carina credentials set the `DOCKER_VERSION` environment variable.
 Run `dvm install experimental` to install the latest, nightly build.

 ### Use